Markofka007/BlockBridge/README.md

 - `!whitelist Notch`

+## Online
+Type `!online` into the bridged text channel in Discord to see who is online.

 # Todo
 - Add a server status command
-- Add a command to see who is online